astronomo94/astronomo94.github.io/README.md

 The Mount Ekar 'L. Rosino' station hosts the Schmidt 67/92-cm and the Copernico 1.82-m telescopes.
 The latter, inaugurated in 1973, is currently the largest telescope on the Italian soil.

 I work with data (astronomical images and spectra) from some of the largest optical/near-infrared telescopes hosted in the major astronomical observatories in the world.
 Those include: LT, NOT, TNG, GTC (all located on La Palma island), REM, NTT, VLT (located at La Silla and Paranal observatories in Chile).
 Some of them are available to us through our international collaborations.
+I also work on imaging data from some space telescopes, including _HST_, _JWST_ and _WISE_ for the Infrared, _Swift_ and _GALEX_ for the Ultraviolet.

-*and even sfrom space: Galex, Spizer, Wise, JWST, HST Electromagnetic domains from FUV to MIR, passing through NUV, Optical and NIR. immagini significative argomento*
+*Electromagnetic domains from FUV to MIR, passing through NUV, Optical and NIR.*

 # PUBLICATIONS
 Until now, I have written 3 peer-reviewed scientific articles as first author, and I am a co-author of more than 30 papers.